Sayeba Akhter: Awards and honours

 Akhter has won several awards and honours, including the Anannya Top Ten Awards, Women Super Achiever Award, Mother Teresa Awards and Lifetime Achievement Award.
 She holds an honorary Fellowship of the Royal College of Obstetricians and Gynaecologists, the Indian College of Maternal and Child Health, the College of Physicians and Surgeons Pakistan and the Indian Academy of Obstetrics & Gynaecology.
-Government of Bangladesh awarded her the country's second highest civilian award Ekushey Padak in 2020.
+The government of Bangladesh awarded her the country's second highest civilian award Ekushey Padak in 2020.